ND Logo

 Custom Compiler

-Developed a simple compiler enabling translation of high-level programming language into x86 assembly language
+A custom compiler enabling the translation of a high-level programming language into x86 assembly

 For my final project in the course on compiler design and construction, I focused on extending the language's capabilities by implementing simple dataclasses.
 This project was a culmination of the various topics covered throughout the course, which provided a comprehensive understanding of the compilation process.